-My Italian roots and previous background have given me insight into the many ways in which we mould our identity in order to adapt transculturally, into how we attract or distance people, and into the importance of trust and the expectations we put into others.
+My Italian roots and previous background have given me insight into the many ways in which we mould our identity in order to adapt transculturally, into how we attract or distance people, and into the importance of trust and the expectations we put into others, or ourself.

 My professional experience in working with bereaved people within the NHS, and also with victims of torture, has deepened my interest in the loss of identity, as well as in how psychic distress can manifest somatically.
 In my experience the therapeutic relationship offers a safe and creative space in which change can occur, and foster the individual's more fulfilling and harmonious way of living in relation to her/himself and in relationship with others.

-I have practices in Wandsworth/Battersea (SW11/SW18), within easy reach of Clapham Junction, Fulham and Putney; and in Oxford Circus (W1W) conveniently located for people working in Central London and in the City.
+I have practices in Wandsworth/Battersea (SW11/SW18), within easy reach of Clapham Junction, Fulham and Putney; and in Oxford Circus (W1) conveniently located for people working in Central London and in the City.

 Registered / Accredited

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.